 Articles

-Crusaders let down by fans Posted about 11 years ago
+Crusaders let down by fans Posted over 11 years ago

 The two abiding memories of Saturday’s S15 playoff game were the complete dominance of the Crusaders over the Reds and the incessant booing of Quade Cooper by the home supporters.
 Dan Carter completely outplayed Cooper and while the Crusaders demolished the Reds, the Canterbury fans let their team down badly.
 The semi final of the 2011 world cup was equally marred by the booing of Cooper by the home fans.
 The same happened in the 3rd / 4th place playoff, until Cooper was stretchered from the field to reluctant, embarrassed applause from the Eden Park crowd.